What are Zenstep webhooks?

 Responding to webhooks

-Your endpoint must return a2xx status code within 10 seconds.
+Your endpoint must return a 2xx status code within 10 seconds.
 If you need to do long-running processing, acknowledge the webhook immediately and process asynchronously: